maram95m/Assignment-Evalaution-System/README.md

 # `tests/`

   - `login_page_test`: Contains test cases for the login functionality.
-  - 'evaluation_page_test': to test the employee evaultion & submition
+  - 'employee_evaluation_page_test': to test the employee evaultion & submition
+  - 'manager_evaluation_page_test': to test the manager evaultion & open/edit/close operation
   - 'history_page_test' : to check that all the checked checkboxes in the table are stored correctly in another page as history data
   - 'cross_browser_test' : verifies that the website works correctly across different web browsers.
   - 'user_roles_test' : to check the user validation as (login as employee or manager)